-2:10: "For we Ephesians are His workmanship, created in Christ Jesus unto the good works that God ordained beforehand in order that we might walk in them.
-Therefore, remember that you were once Gentiles in the flesh, who are called uncircumcision by those who are circumcision in the flesh made by hands...
-[And he says now...] ...
-And that you were without Christ at that time, alienated from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world....
-[That defines everybody, doesn't it?
-Yes.] ...But now in Christ Jesus, you who were once far off are made near by the blood of Christ.
-For He is our peace...
-[It's through His blood and the covenant that we have with that: and the receiving of the Holy Spirit] ....
-Who has made both one, and has broken down the middle wall of partition...
-[Now, I want you to understand why bringing in and for cing men's way to try and accomplish a spiritual thing of God is contrary to the Word of God because that's what the Jews did with their commandments - and he speaks of it right here.] ...
-Having annulled in His flesh the enmity, the law of commandments contained in the decrees of men... [code of Jewish law and the pagan religious laws] ...so that in
+Ephesians 2:10: "For we are His workmanship, being created in Christ Jesus unto the good works that God ordained beforehand in order that we might walk in them.
+Therefore, remember that you were once Gentiles in the flesh, who are called uncircumcision by those who are called circumcision in the flesh made by hands; and that you were without Christ at that time, alienated from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world.... [that defines everybody] ...But now in Christ Jesus, you who were once far off are made near by the blood of Christ.
+For He is our peace..." (vs 10-14).

+It's through His blood and the covenant that we have with that; and the receiving of the Holy Spirit.

+"...Who has made both one, and has broken down the middle wall of partition" (v 14).

+I want you to understand why bringing in and forcing men's way to try and accomplish a spiritual thing of God is contrary to the Word of God, because that's what the Jews did with their commandments-and he speaks of it right here.

-Himself He might create... [see, He's creating] ...both into one new man, making peace; And that He might reconcile both to God in one body through the cross, having slain the enmity by it.
-Now when He came, He preached the gospel-peace to you who were far off and to those who were near.
-For through Him we both have direct access by one Spirit to the Father" (vs 10-18).
+Verse 15: "Having annulled in His flesh the enmity, the law of commandments contained in the decrees of men... [code of Jewish law and the pagan religious laws] ...so that in Himself He might create...
+[He's creating] ...both into one new man, making peace; and that He might reconcile both to God in one body through the cross, having slain the enmity by it.
+Now when He came, He preached the Gospel-peace to you who were far off and to those who were near.
+For through Him we both have direct access by one Spirit to the Father" (vs 15-18).

 That is a marvelous thing!
-The greatest thing you can have is your relationship with God
+The greatest thing you can have is your relationship with God:

-- through prayer,
+- through prayer

 - through study

 - through living

 - through understanding

-- through letting all of these circumstances that God will mold you and create in you and build in you the things that He wants, that will last forever and ever throughout all eternity.
+- through letting all of these circumstances that God will mold you and create in you and build in you the things that He wants, that will last forever and ever throughout all eternity

-That's why we are a temporary tabernacle now.
-Yes!
-Let's read on: "So then, you are no longer aliens and foreigners; but you are fellow citizens with the saints, and are of the household of God.
+That's why we are a temporary tabernacle now!

+Verse 19: "So then, you are no longer aliens and foreigners; but you are fellow citizens with the saints, and are of the household of God.
 You are being built up on the foundation of the apostles and prophets...
-[That's New Testament prophets, inspired preaching] ...Jesus Christ Himself being the chief Cornerstone In Whom all the building, being conjointly fitted together...
-[As God is working it out] ...is increasing into a holy temple in the Lord; In Whom you also are being built together for a habitation of God in the Spirit" (vs 19-21).
+[New Testament prophets, inspired preaching] ...Jesus Christ Himself being the chief Cornerstone In Whom all the building, being conjointly fitted together... [as God is working it out] ...is increasing into a Holy temple in the Lord; in Whom you also are being built together for a habitation of God in the Spirit" (vs 19-21).

-And so the true tabernacle is every converted Christian.
-And the true temple is all of us as God looks down and sees us, that's He's building us into a spiritual temple, a spiritual work to serve under Jesus Christ and God the Father, and to reign with Him a thousand years, as the Feast of Tabernacles pictures.
+The true tabernacle is every converted Christian.
+The true temple is all of us as God looks down and sees us, that's He's building us into a spiritual temple, a spiritual work to serve under Jesus Christ and God the Father, and to reign with Him a thousand years, as the Feast of Tabernacles pictures.